 Tax deductions on pension and salary

 You are responsible for ensuring that enough tax is deducted from your total income.
-The more payers you have, the greater the risk is that the total tax deduction will be too low.
+The more payers you have, the greater the risk that the total tax deduction will be too low.

-Find out what tax is deducted
+Find out how much tax is deducted

 You can see on your payment statement how much tax the Swedish Pensions Agency deducts from your pension each month.

-Missing your statement of earnings and deductions?
+Do you lack your statement of earnings and deductions?

-From the income year 2019, you will not receive an annual income statement (statement of earnings and deductions) from the Swedish Pensions Agency.
+As of the income year 2019, you will not receive an annual income statement (statement of earnings and deductions) from the Swedish Pensions Agency.
 This is due to new rules.

 You have received information about payments from us by letter.
 You can also see them if you log in here onto our website using an e-ID that is approved in Sweden.
-If you want to see all of your payments, log in to the Swedish Tax Agency.
+If you want to see all of your payments, please log in to the Swedish Tax Agency.